ul-fmf/mathematics-in-ljubljana/program.md

 # Program

 Our summer school is a five-day program (Monday to Friday, Sunday and Saturday are arrival and departure days) packed with stimulating mathematical content and enriching cultural experiences.
+Participants are advised to arrive to Ljubljana on Sunday, June 29th, and depart on Saturday, July 5th.

 <span class="minicourse">
-Our mornings will be dedicated to two minicourses:
+Our mornings will be dedicated to three minicourses:
 </span>

-- Blaž Jelenc: *Differential geometric design of mechanisms*
-- Jose Antonio Montero Aguilar: *Are your polyhedra the same as my polyhedra?*
+- Marjeta Kramar Fijavž: *Think positive: On positive matrices, operators, and semigroups*
+- Daniel Smertnig: *TBA*
+- Ada Šadl Praprotnik: *TBA*

 <span class="researchgroup">
 In the afternoons, attendees will have the opportunity to learn about the exciting research conducted by various local research groups, covering the following areas: